Identifiability of Deep Polynomial Neural Networks: Abstract

 \section{Abstract}

 Polynomial Neural Networks (PNNs) possess a rich algebraic and geometric structure.
 However, their identifiability---a key property for ensuring interpretability---remains poorly understood.
 In this work, we present a comprehensive analysis of the identifiability of deep PNNs, including architectures with and without bias terms.
 Our results reveal an intricate interplay between activation degrees and layer widths in achieving identifiability.
-As special cases, we show that architectures with non-increasing layer widths are generically identifiable under mild conditions, while encoder-decoder networks are identifiable when the decoder widths do not grow too rapidly.
+As special cases, we show that architectures with non-increasing layer widths are generically identifiable under mild conditions, while encoder-decoder networks are identifiable when the decoder widths do not grow too rapidly compared to the activation degrees.
 Our proofs are constructive and center on a connection between deep PNNs and low-rank tensor decompositions, and Kruskal-type uniqueness theorems.
-This yields both generic conditions determined by the architecture, and effective conditions that depend on the network’s parameters.
-We also settle an open conjecture on the expected dimension of PNN's \emph{neurovarieties}, and provide new bounds on the activation degrees required for it to reach its maximum.
+We also settle an open conjecture on the dimension of PNN's \emph{neurovarieties}, and provide new bounds on the activation degrees required for it to reach the expected dimension.